vandlaas/ParentalControls/README.md

 List of platforms and guides to parental control settings

 # Apple iOS
+For iPhone, iPad, Apple Watch, Mac and the rest of Apples products

 https://support.apple.com/en-us/105121

 # Apple tvOS
+If you want to restrict the access on an individual Apple TV

 https://support.apple.com/en-gb/guide/tv/atvbbaf126df/tvos

 # Google Family Link (Android)

 https://families.google/familylink/

 # Epic Games